Collaborative Circle outputs

 Once this has been established across their various projects they plot the IP value versus the business value to ensure that they have the appropriate funding allocated to the segments that matter.

-We thank Griffith Hack for hosting this meeting.
+We thank Griffith Hack for their support.